 As a young adult I was never satisfied with the answers I got from my immediate culture and questioned a way of life that seemed disconnected from Nature and devoid of deeper meaning.
 So I turned to Eastern Thought.

 My first formal experience of Yoga was through learning Transcendental Meditation in 1990.
 I was then working in the corporate sector and the practice offered a welcome relief from a stressful job and life's overload.
 It deepened my thirst for self-knowledge and ignited a life-long seeking for the truth and connection to the source.
 The physical practice of asanas became my daily ritual a few years later, when I was recovering from chronic fatigue.
 The sense of well-being and peace it created in my life made me want to share this practice with others, and in 2000 I completed a two year Teacher Training programe at the Iyengar Yoga Institute in Maida Vale and in Pune, India.

 Soon afterwards, I met Donna Farhi who inspired me to look deep into myself for answers as well as introducing me to the work of great somatic teachers; Bonnie Bainbridge Cohen and Thomas Hanna.
 I completed Donna's teacher training course in Vancouver, Canada in 2004.

-I have travelled the world in search of teachers, healers and shamans, but after many years of wandering I realised that what I seek doesn’t exist in some exotic location, but inside.
+I have travelled the world in search of teachers, healers and shamans, but after many years of wandering I realised that what I seek doesn't exist in some exotic location, but inside.
 I just needed to be still, relax deeply and listen.
-Now, some 30 years later, I feel physically stronger than ever in my adult life, but the real transformative power of this practice is in the quiet contentment I feel in my life.
+Now, some 30 years later, I feel physically stronger than ever in my adult life, but the real transformative power of this practice is in the quiet contentment I feel.

 Hope you can join me on one of my offerings!